brooklynrail/brooklynrail-platform/content/events/2022/01/drawn-to-water-byron-kim.md

 ---
 title: "Drawn to Water: Byron Kim"
 deck: Featuring Kim and Amanda Gluibizzi
-summary: Artist Byron Kim joins Rail Editor-at-Large Amanda Gluibizzi for a conversation.
+summary: Artist Byron Kim joins Rail Artseen Editor Amanda Gluibizzi for a conversation.
 We conclude with a poetry reading.
 people:
   - person: byron-kim